kkauems/kkauems/README.md

 ## Hi there!
 I'm Kauê 😁
-✔ I'm currently in my 4th year studying Computer Engineering at UTFPR - Pato Branco.
+✔ I'm currently in my 5th year studying Computer Engineering at UTFPR - Pato Branco.

-✔ Fullstack Developer at Compass UOL, using React and Springboot.
+✔ Fullstack Developer, using React and Springboot.

 ✔ Researcher at Biometria Neonatal UTFPR, using Python.